Medic5700/NPU/ReadMe.txt

-Designed for highlevel rapid prototyping of nural node like processing.
+Designed for highlevel rapid prototyping of node like processing.
 Inspired by the potential of IBM's TrueNorth Chip (and later on by the game TIS-100).
 Currently in the process of possibly being rebuilt from the ground up.

 It currently technically works... but needs an overhaul to work the way I want it (IE: to be able to be used easily with other programs)